hashicorp/vault/website/source/docs/auth/aws.html.md

 and whitelist identities.
 Periodic tidying is activated by default and will have a safety buffer of 72 hours, meaning only those entries are deleted which were expired before 72 hours from when the tidy operation is being performed.
-This can be configured via `config/tidy/roletags` and `config/tidy/identities` endpoints.
+This can be configured via `config/tidy/roletag-blacklist` and `config/tidy/identity-whitelist` endpoints.

 ### Varying Public Certificates

 The AWS public certificate which contains the public key used to verify the PKCS#7 signature varies for groups of regions.
 The default public certificate provided with the backend is applicable for many regions.
-Users of instances whose signatures cannot be verified by the default public certificate, can register a different public certificate which can be found [here] (http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-identity-documents.html),
+Instances whose PKCS#7 signatures cannot be verified by the default public certificate, can register a different public certificate which can be found [here] (http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-identity-documents.html),